Call or Text: (509) 313-6240 or (866) 380-5323

 You will complete an approximately 240-hour internship under the supervision of a communication professor at a local college or university for one semester or quarter.
 The internship includes the development of a portfolio and evaluations from internship supervisors.
 With guidance from COML faculty you will work to arrange your internship.

-COML 522: Renaissance Rhetoric and Contemporary Leadership - 3 credits
+COML 522: Renaissance Rhetoric - 3 credits

 Includes short-term study abroad in Florence, Italy